 2. At the end of the month put as many of the ice cubes into a glass and let them melt.

 3. Fill a glass with fresh water from the same source you used to make the ice cubes.

 4. Take a sip from both and see if you can tell the difference.

-In all likelihood you will probably smell the difference.
+In all likelihood, you will probably smell the difference.
 Do you really want to drink the funky water?
 If you don’t drink the funky freezer water, why are you putting it into your drinks?

 Finally, the size of your ice cube can change the way your drink tastes.
 Smaller ice cubes tend to melt faster, therefore diluting your drink quicker.
 A drink will taste its best when it is served, the longer you take to drink it, the less flavour it will have when you finish.
 So here is another bartender trick, use big ice cubes.
-Bigger cubes will have less surface area then a bunch of smaller cubes.
-This means that when the bigger cubes melt, they release the water slower and your drink doesn’t get soggy.
+Bigger cubes will have less surface area than a bunch of smaller cubes.
+This means that when the bigger cubes melt, they release the water slowly and your drink doesn’t get soggy.

-Most home ice cube trays are perfect since they make a fairly large cube, but I’ve observed some manufactures changing to smaller cube trays which is not good.
+Most home ice cube trays are perfect since they make a fairly large cube, but I’ve observed some manufactures changing to smaller cube trays which are not good.
 Also, a lot of bars are using small ice cubes which isn’t optimal, but many of the truly great cocktail bars have continued using, or switched to, the large ice cube because they know it makes a better drink.

 Like great food, great cocktails need to be made by looking at the little details that are commonly overlooked.
 Ice is a big part of a drink, so using cold, fresh ice is the best way to avoid off flavours and soggy cocktails.

 Writer, author of Fix the Pumps, chemist, beekeper and general do-er-of-things, Darcy can generally be found looking for new and interesting things to do, usually over a cocktail.
 Currently working on more soda fountain history.